-Federal-Mogul had \$50 million and \$57 million of letters of credit outstanding at December 31, 2009 and 2008, respectively, all of which pertain to the term loan credit facility.
-As of December 31, 2009 and 2008, the borrowing availability under the revolving credit facility was \$470 million and \$475 million, respectively.
+Federal-Mogul had \$43 million and \$50 million of letters of credit outstanding as of December 31, 2010 and 2009, respectively, pertaining to the term loan credit facility.
+As of December 31, 2010 and 2009, the borrowing availability under the revolving credit facility was \$528 million and \$470 million, respectively.

-The obligations of Federal-Mogul under the Exit Facilities are guaranteed by substantially all of its domestic subsidiaries and certain foreign subsidiaries, and are secured by substantially all personal property and certain real property of Federal-Mogul and such guarantors, subject to certain limitations.
+The obligations of Federal-Mogul under the Debt Facilities are guaranteed by substantially all of its domestic subsidiaries and certain foreign subsidiaries, and are secured by substantially all personal property and certain real property of Federal-Mogul and such guarantors, subject to certain limitations.
 The liens granted to secure these obligations and certain cash management and hedging obligations have first priority.